jrseti/seti/README.txt

 Make sure you have the latest version of Rails

-To build:
+To build, run these commands in the rails directory

 bundle
 rake db:migrate
 rails server

-Then point your browser to http://localhost.seti.hg94.com/
+Then point your browser to http://localhost.seti.hg94.com:3000/

+Then log in using your Facebook credentials

+Then go back to the rails directory and do this:

+rails console
+u = User.first()
+u.role = :admin
+u.save()
+exit

+Now refresh your browser.

 Flex Projects